 Failure to report income in foreign bank accounts, or to file Form TD F 90-22.1, has serious consequences; there are civil and criminal penalties, and both can be imposed in appropriate cases.

 Basically, for anyone with money abroad it's important to act now to achieve the closest thing to FBAR amnesty available - getting tax help can help you avoid huge penalties and even criminal prosecution for failing to file the appropriate FBAR reports for foreign accounts.

-Our team of tax attorneys, tax resolution specialists and CPAs can help you mitigate the severe IRS penalties and criminal sanctions for offshore account holders.
-Don't wait for IRS to come after you, we can help you resolve your IRS problems before it's too late.
+Our experienced team of attorneys, tax resolution specialists and CPAs can help you mitigate the severe IRS penalties and criminal sanctions for offshore account holders.
+Don't wait for IRS to come after you; we can help you resolve your IRS problems before it's too late.
 Call us at 866-IRS-PROBLEMS (1-866-477-7762) or for a free consultation.